 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Cal Poly or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Cal Poly in the following ways:

-A retained life estate.
 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to Cal Poly but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
 Even though Cal Poly would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

-Legal Name: California Polytechnic State University Foundation
+Legal name: California Polytechnic State University Foundation

 Address: Heron Hall, Building 117, San Luis Obispo, CA 93407-0444